 Speed is an important ranking signal that Google uses to determine which blog will give users the best experience.
 And for Google

-If your blog is loading slow then you are losing visitors every day.
-It’s important that your blog’s loading time is below 2 seconds or else it may result in lower rankings.
+If your blog is loading slowly, then you are losing visitors every day.
+It’s essential that your blog’s loading time is below 2 seconds or else it may result in lower rankings.

 Improving your blog’s loading speed will get you higher rankings and better user retention.
-Follow the guides below improve your blog’s loading speed:
+Follow the guides below enhance your blog’s loading speed:

 - Use performance booster plugins for WordPress

 - Leverage browser cache